-- At the end of the first run, and again at the end of the race, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualifications. - Checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge or judges, and the exact time of the posting. - Sends a report to the FIS should unusual circumstances arise or in the event of a serious difference of opinion among the Jury members or in the case of severe injury to a competitor. - 601.4.10.1 Collaboration with the TD The Referee and the Assistant Referee work very closely with the TD. - 601.4.11 The Technical Adviser To support the Jury, the Alpine Committee can appoint technical advisers for all categories of races.
+- At the end of each run, the Referee will receive the Start and Finish Referees' reports, and any other official reports regarding breach of rules and disqualifications. - Checks, signs and posts the Referee's Report on the official notice board at the end of each run, and at the end of the race, including a list of disqualified competitors, the gate numbers where the faults occurred, the name of the relevant gate judge or judges, and the exact time of the posting. - Sends a report to the FIS should unusual circumstances arise or in the event of a serious difference of opinion among the Jury members or in the case of severe injury to a competitor. - 601.4.10.1 Collaboration with the TD The Referee and the Assistant Referee work very closely with the TD. - 601.4.11 The Technical Adviser To support the Jury, the Alpine Committee can appoint technical advisers for all categories of races.
 The technical adviser has the right to express an opinion within the Jury without the right to vote. - 601.5 The FIS can impose sanctions against a Jury or individual Jury members.